openneuropet/PET2BIDS/pypet2bids/pypet2bids/README.md

 - Pointing directly at a scannerparams file `--scannerparams /path/to/scannerparams.txt`
-- **NOTE**: `--scannerparams` usage by itself with no file path requires a parameter file exist in the directory that the CLI is being called from. `$ecat_dir: python main.py ecatfile.v --scannerparms` assumes that `ls ecat_dir` will reveal a file containing `*parameters.txt`
+- **NOTE**: `--scannerparams` usage by itself with no file path requires a parameter file exist in the directory that the CLI is being called from. `$ecat_dir: ecatpet2bids ecatfile.v --scannerparms` assumes that `ls ecat_dir` will reveal a file containing `*parameters.txt`

 ## Testing